Agape

 How to Pronounce Agape

 Our model has identified 6 different pronunciations for the name Agape.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 32.6% confident that Agape is pronounced as uh-GAH-pay.
-The next most likely pronunciation is A-guh-pay, at 21.7% confidence.
+Our model is 32.6% confident that Agape is pronounced as uh-GAH-pay, which has 3 syllables.
+The next most likely pronunciation is A-guh-pay, at 21.7% confidence, with 3 syllables.

 3